 - Served as counsel for a Fortune 250 energy company in mass tort litigation involving 1,000 plaintiffs alleging personal injury from exposure to natural gas odorant.

-- Obtained judgment for a regional utility services provider in a trial involving encroachments into a flood easement.
+- Obtained trial victory for a regional utility services provider in a trial involving encroachments into a flood easement.

 - Won summary judgment for a real estate company in a commercial dispute involving contract claims and intentional torts.